The Science of Stage Fright: What’s Really Going on for Professional Musicians

 And this is fortunate, because subconscious patterns can be rewired.

-Causes of Stage Fright Number 3: Internal Expectations and Pressure
+Causes of Stage Fright - Number 3: Internal Expectations and Pressure

-The more you care, the more you invest, the higher the stakes feel.
+The more you care, the more you invest, and the higher the stakes feel.
 Your career, reputation, income, and identity are all wrapped up in how you perform.

-When something is as highly important and deeply personal as this - your brain tries its hardest to protect you from failure, embarrassment, and loss.
+When something is as important and deeply personal as this — your brain tries its hardest to protect you from failure, embarrassment, and loss.

 This protective mechanism often shows up as: